-It has been shown that both THCA and THC exert a neuroprotective effect.
-THCA is showing promise as a treatment for Huntington’s disease and other metabolic, neurodegenerative and neuroinflammatory diseases.
+It has been shown that both THCA and THC may exert a neuroprotective effect.
+THCA is showing some promise as a treatment for Huntington’s disease and other metabolic, neurodegenerative and neuroinflammatory diseases.

 Raw cannabis still contains all the terpenoids, flavonoids and plant alkaloids that otherwise would have been lost during heating or drying.
 Research into health benefits potentially conferred by these compounds is not extensive, but there are indications that terpenoids and flavonoids may increase cerebral blood flow and enhance cortical activity (useful for conditions such as Alzheimer’s).
 They may also kill respiratory pathogens and exert a generally anti-inflammatory effect.
 Although not generally considered psychoactive, they may also exhibit some sedative effect.

 Dr Courtney explains the benefits of juicing raw cannabis

 In the video ‘LEAF’, Dr Courtney describes what he considers the benefits of juicing raw cannabis.
 Kirsten Peskuski also features in the film, who used fresh cannabis to treat systemic lupus, rheumatoid arthritis and endometriosis: